-All students completing an educational endorsement must maintain a 3.0 GPA or higher for the last 45 graded credits.
+All students completing an educational endorsement must maintain a 3.0 GPA or higher for the last 45 graded quarter credits or overall CWU/transfer cumulative.
 Students must also earn (prior to student teaching) a minimum grade of "C" in all required courses for certification.

 Students may not enroll in education courses until they have been at least conditionally admitted into the Teacher Preparation Program.
 Please see the admission requirements for the Teacher Preparation Program.